Carlson ~ Bass, Vocals*

 Still another update: Sam completed his fourth year back playing "Army Man" in late March 2010 and returned to Georgia to his day job with Lockheed Martin.
 He retired from Lockheed as well effective 1 July 2010.
 While with the 3d Brigade "Spartans", 10th Mountain Division, Sam served in various capacities with the Brigade Headquarters at Forward Operating Base (FOB) Shank in Logar Province, FOB Airborne in Wardak Province, and at Camp Dubs/Darulaman south of the Kabul area.
 Sam opined that the "Spartans" was one of the finest units he ever served with.

 Larry Olsen was the fifth member of Regents II joining in about early 1966.
 A real pleasant guy, Larry broke the school mold as he was a graduate of Lincoln H.S., Tacoma.
 Larry was good on the keys, bringing another new sound and dimension to the developing style of the Regents.
-Unfortunately, no photographs are known to have survived of Larry with the Regents.
 When Larry came onboard, the timing was great.
 That was the time of song greats that Larry could handle perfectly as a vocalist such as Woolly Bully or Hanky Panky.
 Did a great job in the studio when we recorded for Etiquette.
-We wonder what he is up to these days as no word about him has come up since 1967.
+Larry went on later to play with Alcyon.